MDmubarak786/College-Calc/README.md

 <h1 align="center">🦾 College Calc 👀</h1>

 ```
-👋 ❤️This is Flutter application made it for College purposes .This useful for calculating the marks in GPA or CGPA marks.
+👋 ❤️This is Flutter application made it for College purposes.

+🟢 This useful for calculating the marks in GPA or CGPA marks.

 🟢 Added Splash Screen